ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/Crossover.md

  <H3>Prerequisites</H3>

- 1. Ensure you have an available NiC on both servers
+ 1. Ensure you have an available NIC on both servers
  2. Connect both servers using a crossover cable
- 3. Ensure you have administrator priviledges available to you
+ 3. Ensure you have administrator privileges available to you

 ## Configuration